Moises Henriques: International career

 Henriques made his full international debut in a Twenty20 International against New Zealand in Sydney on 15 February 2009, but he was run out for only 1 run.
 In October, Henriques was called up, after injuries to Brett Lee and James Hopes, during Australia's tour of India.
 James Hopes had injured his hamstring.
 Ironically, soon after Henriques played in Hopes' place, he too injured his hamstring.

 In 2013, Henriques was selected in Australia's Test cricket team during the tour of India making his test debut and then scored his maiden half- century with 68 runs in the 1st innings of the 1st test backing it up with 81 not out in the 2nd innings.
 In 2017, he got back into the Australian squad for a trip to England and Wales for the ICC Champions Trophy which was eventually won by Pakistan.
 After a long three years gap from international cricket, Henriques returned to the national side for Australia's series against India in 2020.
 He also got a first test call up after four years against India in 2020.

 Personal life

 The son of former Portuguese professional footballer, Álvaro, Henriques was born in Funchal, Madeira, Portugal, before moving to Australia with his family at the age of one.

 He graduated from Endeavour Sports High School in 2004, yet while attending high school he represented New South Wales and Australia at Under 17 and Under 19 level.
 In 2004 he was the recipient of the first Rexona Australian Youth Cricket Scholarship, an initiative backed by Ricky Ponting.

 In 2018, Henriques revealed he was suffering from depression and stepped down as captain of New South Wales.

+Henriques married long-term partner, radio presenter Krista Thomas in 2018 and they had a son, Archie, born in 2020.
+They are currently separated.

+Henriques is currently dating Nine News presenter Sophie Walsh.